djagerif/comfort2mqtt/DOCS.md

 The native `Alarm Control Panel` uses Grey, Orange and Green for Disarmed, Arming/Pending and Armed, Red is used for Triggered.
 These colours does not correlate with the Comfort II Ultra Alarm States.
 To change the colours to use Green, Orange and Red, you have to add a seperate `Theme` to your `Alarm Control Panel` card.

-1. Create a file called `themes.yaml`, it can actually be named anything.yaml.
+1. Create a file called `themes.yaml`, it can actually be named <anything>.yaml, it doesn't matter.
 Copy this file into your Home Assistant `/config/themes` directory.
-If the directory doesn't exist then create this directory.
+If the directory doesn't exist then create the directory.

 2. Make sure your `configuration.yaml` file contains an include statement for this file or directory.
 If you have a directory inclusion then this file will be included automatically.
 Here is an example of a directory inclusion.